daormar/debasher/doc/design_doc_resident.md

   reader never sees EOF and the writer never gets `EPIPE`; a dead peer is only backpressure, and a channel outlives the crash of either process.
 It relies on Linux behavior.
+- **held FIFO** (FIFO retenido): the FIFO of a business channel between two nodes, which the `Supervisor` holds open through a read end that it never reads, a third holder besides the two endpoints, so that what the FIFO holds outlives the crash of both of them.
+The flag `-no_hold_fifos` turns it off (see "Holding the business channels").

 ## Rounds and checkpoints